citp/privacy-policy-historical/p/pu/pub/pubmatic.com.md

 When using the PubMatic Properties, we or our third-party partners may automatically collect certain information from an individual’s device.
 In some countries, including countries in the EU, this information may be considered personal data under applicable data protection laws.

 Specifically, the information we collect automatically may include IP address, operating system type and version, browser type and version, cookie ID, an individual’s activities on the PubMatic Properties, and other information about the individual’s system and connection and how the individual interacts with the PubMatic Properties and other websites.
-We and our third-party partners may collect this information as a part of log files and through the use of cookies or other tracking technologies, as explained further under the heading “Cookies and Similar Tracking Technology“.
+We and our third-party partners may collect this information as a part of log files and through the use of cookies or other tracking technologies, as explained further in our [Website Cookie Policy](https://pubmatic.com/legal/website-cookie-policy/).

 **3.2       HOW DO WE USE YOUR INFORMATION?**